ktarrant/lazarus-walkthrough/book/src/chapter-2.md

-# Chapter 2 - Jusmail Town & Acrisia Mountains
+# Chapter 2 - Jusmail Town

 ## Jusmail Town

 Jusmail Town is the home of the first gym.

 {{#include ./encounters/jusmail-town.md}}

-## Backtrack to Acrisia Mountains
-We are going to backtrack to Acrisia City, and then go west to the Acrisia Mountains.
-This area was blocked previously.

-{{#include ./encounters/acrisia-mountains.md}}